Ala Kul Lake Itinerary

 Despite its popularity, don’t worry about crowded trails, there are still few people on this path and when you meet someone from time to time, it will likely bring a smile to your place.

-In this article we share how we completed the Ala Kul 3 days trek, our TOP tips, recommendations and all essentials you need to know before you head into the mountains.
+In this article, we share how to plan the Ala Kul 3-day trek, our top tips, recommendations, and everything you need to know before heading into the mountains.
+If you want to see how the trek actually looks day by day, you can check our full experience here.

 Let’s make your journey begin!